 174. Any such person produced under section 173 may be remanded in accordance with section 238.

-Procedure for cases to be tried in General Division of High Court
+Procedure for cases to be tried in High Court

-175. The transmission procedures under Division 5 apply to every offence that is to be tried in the General Division of the High Court.
-[Act 19 of 2018 wef 17/09/2018]
+175. The transmission procedures under Division 5 apply to every offence that is to be tried in the High Court.